arikunco/Data-Science-Skill/README.md

 # Data Science Skillset

 Coding, Statistics, and Business are the important skills needed to be real Data Scientists.
-With additional visualization and legal skills, you will be getting much better results.
+With additional visualization and legal skills, you will be much more complete.

 Maybe you are confused with how to start.
 I compile some of the free and paid courses/books that you can refer to.
 Please complete at least one from the following parts.